parindapranami/nimble_parinda/README.md

-# WebRTC + WebTransport Bouncing Ball Application
+# Nimble: WebRTC + WebTransport Bouncing Ball Application

-I built this real-time video streaming app to fulfill specific requirements for a programming challenge.
+This is my submission for the interview process at Nimble for SDE 1.
 The goal was to create a WebRTC + WebTransport system where a server generates a bouncing ball video stream and a client tracks the ball position, with real-time error feedback.

 ## Requirements Fulfilled